for Veterans and the Public

 Have regular lab tests

-Your doctor will use laboratory tests to check your health.
+Your medical provider will use laboratory tests to check your health.
 Some of these tests will be done soon after you learn you are HIV positive.

 The lab tests look at several things:

 - how well your immune system is functioning

 - certain basic body functions (tests look at your kidneys, liver, cholesterol, and blood cells)